 - We were part of the Unit of Assessment 7 submission from The Open University, which achieved 6th in the 2014 Research Excellence Framework power ranking (reflecting the quality and cohort size), with 77 per cent of our outputs achieving 3*/4* grades.

-- As part of the Department of Physical Sciences, postgraduate students in astronomy benefit from specific research skills training related to their subject areas (e.g. astronomical computing, statistics) in addition to their individual research project supervision, as well as general research training at faculty and University level.
+- As part of the School of Physical Sciences, postgraduate students in astronomy benefit from specific research skills training related to their subject areas (e.g. astronomical computing, statistics) in addition to their individual research project supervision, as well as general research training at faculty and University level and via SEPnet.

 - Astronomy is a priority area for OU-funded broadcasting, and there are often opportunities to become involved in BBC television or radio series.
 We regularly consult on BBC television series funded by the OU including Stargazing Live and Bang Goes The Theory.